isabella232/liveblog-addon/README.md

 fab development gs.upsert
 ```

+### Deploying to a Google Doc

+Once your code has been added to the Google Drive, there is a manual process to add it to an existing Google Doc.
+This is because [the deploy as add-on functionality requires a complex permissions set-up](https://github.com/nprapps/liveblog/issues/35#issuecomment-418856294).

+This is the process:

+#### When there's an earlier version of the addon that exists in the Google Doc

+1. In the Google Doc go to the Tools --> Script Editor menu option.
+1. This will open a Google Scripts edit interface.
+Make sure you have another Google Scripts tab open to the new code.
+1. Figure out which files have changed and copy and paste from the new code to the old code.
+In the case of updating the shortcode sidebar, that meant updating embed.gs, embed_sidebar.html and embed_sidebar_js.html.
+1. Refresh the Google Doc (which will close that doc's Google Script tab), and see if the new code works.

 ## Google Document Permissions

 We are accessing the Live Fact Check document from the server to pull out its content using credentials associated with `nprappstumblr@gmail.com` we need to make sure that `nprappstumblr@gmail.com` has at least read access to the document in order to avoid a `403` response to the server.